mcoronese/extreme-disasters/README.md

-# The devil is in the tails: Evidence of mounting economic impacts of natural disasters
+# Evidence for sharp increase in the economic damages of extreme natural disasters
-Repository for "The devil is in the tails: Evidence of mounting economic impacts of natural disasters".
+Code and supplementary documentation for Coronese et al (PNAS, 2019), doi: xxxx.

 This repo contains codes replication codes for pictures and tables contained in the paper.
 Original data cannot be made available here, as they are protected by an agreement of non-third-party disclosure, but can be requested at [Emergency Events Database](http://www.emdat.be).